Scramgram Strategy: How to Get 5 Stars Every Time

 Work in Letter Pairs, Not Single Letters

-Don't think letter by letter.
 Think in pairs: TH, SH, ST, TR, WH, CR, PL.
-These common English onsets appear in huge numbers of four-letter words.
-Spot them in your letters and you've already got the beginning of multiple words.
+These combos start tons of four-letter words.
+Spot one and you're halfway there.

-Similarly, look for common endings: -ND, -ST, -RN, -LK, -MP.
-Pair a beginning with an ending, check if the vowels fit, and you've got a word.
+Same idea with endings: -ND, -ST, -RN, -LK, -MP.
+Match a start to an end, check if the vowels fit, done.

 Chain From Found Words

 The five-star players aren't finding words independently.
 They're finding clusters.
-LAME leads to MALE leads to MEAL leads to LAME — wait, you already got that one.
-But MALE to MEAL?
-That's a free word from rearranging a word you already found.
+LAME leads to MALE leads to MEAL.
+That's a free word just from shuffling letters you already used.

 Don't Get Stuck — Keep Moving

-A useful mental trick: after finding a word, deliberately look at the letters you didn't use.
-Those neglected letters are where the remaining words hide.
+Good habit: after each word, look at the letters you didn't use.
+That's where the remaining words hide.

 Build Your Unusual Word Knowledge

-Every Scramgram puzzle includes at least a few uncommon words.
-Players who know words like BRAE (a steep bank), NARC, DERM, GIST, WRIT, and OAST (a kiln) have a built-in advantage.
-Check out our list of surprising four-letter words to expand your repertoire.
+Every puzzle has uncommon words.
+Knowing BRAE, NARC, DERM, OAST, and GIST gives you a real edge.
+Check out our list of surprising four-letter words to build your list.

 The Daily Practice Effect

-Track your star ratings over time.
-You'll see the trend line climb.
-That's not luck — that's your neural pathways literally optimizing for this exact challenge.
+Track your stars over time.
+You'll see the trend climb.
+That's practice paying off.

 The Five-Star Mindset

-Five stars isn't about knowing more words than everyone else.
-It's about speed of access — how quickly you can retrieve words from your mental dictionary given a set of constraints.
-Scan fast, chain words, don't fixate, learn from misses.
+Five stars isn't about having a bigger vocabulary.
+It's about how fast you can pull words out of your head when it counts.
+Scan fast, chain words, don't fixate, learn from your misses.
 The stars will follow.

 For more techniques, read our guide to unscrambling words faster.
+Learn about how diamonds and stars work, or find out what SCRAM does and when to use it.
 And learn the basics if you're new.